kongmunist/mywebsite/pages/projects/chargerless.md

 {{ add_pic("chargerless/smallenough.jpg", "") }}
 <br>

-### Now is the right time:
+## Now is the right time:

-- tech for tech's sake is out, the people want the functionality but don't want the "device" look
-- personalized health is gaining mass appeal but wearable trackers still look cold and bulky to non-tech audiences
+- Truly continuous biometrics data integrated across data sources can revolutionize medicine, and you can't get data from the past, we must start now.
+But non-tech audiences don't like the cold and bulky look of today's wearable trackers.
-- smaller designs which solve this are enabled by our power harvesting stack and modern advancements in semiconductors, alleviating the primary pain points of wearables (low battery, bad aesthetics)
+- Smaller designs which solve this are enabled by our power harvesting stack and modern advancements in semiconductors, alleviating the primary pain points of wearables (low battery, bad aesthetics)

-- truly continuous biometrics data integrated across data sources can revolutionize medicine, and you can't get data from the past, we must start now
+# Marketing

+1. More data, more insights.
+Today's trackers can tell your sleep impacted your day, but not much more, which makes it hard to justify the daily maintenance.
+We want to do more than that, to expand the data sources that a user can analyze and self-improve upon, and deliver novel insights across the mind-body axis.
+2. Modern wearables do not lean into the social spread factor because the modern wearable is a bad gift — it looks like a device, and needs daily maintenance.
+Chargerless can be gifted to your grandma or your kid or your dog because it works "for free" and has a minimal look, and we'll focus marketing on families, couples, and friend groups, which we believe is a stickier way to get people to care about their health, and is an angle that other wearable companies can't compete on.

+Our target audience is primarily people in their mid-20s to late 40s — with friends and family members to care about and keep up with through day-to-day wellness.
+A lot of outreach will happen via word-of-mouth, gifts, being active on forums, and I will also tweet a lot.
+We'll also focus a bit on traditional web media — we have some advisors helping with tech journalists, but we're always looking for more!

 <br>
 # Financials
 A 2019 Pew Research [survey](https://www.pewresearch.org/wp-content/uploads/2020/01/FT_2020.01.07_FitnessTracker_Methodology-_Topline_final.pdf) reports that 21% of US adults regularly wear a fitness device.
-Applied to the US, we get ~70 million devices today.
-Chargerless is more fashionable and convenient to use than any existing tracker, appealing to both current fitness tracker users and non-users.
+Applied to the US, we get ~70 million devices in circulation and a market size of ~80 B ([source](https://www.grandviewresearch.com/industry-analysis/wearable-technology-market)).

+Chargerless is more fashionable and convenient than any other tracker, appealing to both current fitness tracker users and non-users.
 But how many people is that?

-An [NIH study](https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-017-4888-1) reports about 40% of ex-users quit wearing a tracker because they disliked the aesthetics or short battery life of their wearable.
-If only 10% of those users switch to Chargerless, that is 2.8 million users, amortizing over the device lifetime to ~280M ARR.
-Lower bounding at a 10x revenue multiple, this will be a company valued at 3B.
+An [NIH study](https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-017-4888-1) reports about 20% of current and ex-users dislike the aesthetics or short battery life of their device.
+This is a sizable chunk of the existing user base.
+We will also mention that this does not account for any non-users for whom the "chargerless"ness pushes them to finally get a tracker.
+If we converted only existing users, our userbase would have ~14 million devices in circulation.

-This is without accounting for any non-users who decide to use a fitness tracker that looks good and functions "for free".
-The numbers on this one are harder to estimate, but I think it's pretty clear that many people are interested in fitness tracking but unwilling to deal with the hassle presented by today's products.
-Those people would enjoy Chargerless.

 <br>
 <hr>